-My first encounter withe red, green and blue system was their four-dollar Merlot, found in a Surf-Coast bottle shop many years ago.
+My first encounter with the red, green and blue system was their four-dollar Merlot, found in a Surf-Coast bottle shop many years ago.
 I was so taken with the, classic, simple label and affordable price that I bought two bottles for the price of a train ticket.
 I wouldn’t say that I especially enjoyed them but it was early days, so I had a few more goes, finding it at a knock-down price of three dollars in Brisbane later.
-The Merlot i a rough red, as evidenced by its 2016 endurance into 2019.
+The Merlot is a rough red, as evidenced by its 2016 vintage in 2019.
 The green, however, is top-drawer and costs seven dollars.

 Bemoaning another dud shot at our beloved green, Mrs Sachie poured her glass into mine and retired.
 But given a little time to breathe the more offensive aromatics eventually out-gassed and I was then enjoying a strong but heavy fruit wine.
 It may be the breathing time or the six beers I drank in between but the wine was starting to live up to its Bt700 price tag.

 So what is this wine’s role?
 Other than fooling us into buying what I still think is an inferior product to the green that we bought on a weekly basis, it will go well with, or in, a single man’s Bolognese or with the robust and spicy flavours we enjoy in Asia.
 Don’t take it to a party as someone

 will pull the cork unscrew it, pour it into a glass and think you a barbarian.